d2s/Documentation/_posts/2018-04-10-Changelog.md

 The plan is to implement the `--checksum` parameters for a few tasks, e.g verify backup.
 Also I am not to happy with [copy files](/CopySingleFiles), it should be possible to list only changed and deleted files.

-The view below is initial functions for verify.
-It is checked in Master, but there are still work to do.
-No release candidate yet.
+The view is initial functions for verify and it is checked in Master repository.
+There are still work to do and no release candidate yet.

 ![](/images/RsyncOSX/5.4.0/verify.png)